SHIVAMAMBAH/Transformer/Module 01/Markov Chains/README.md

 - The sum of probablities from any state must equal 1 : &Sigma;<sub>j</sub>P<sub>ij</sub> = 1 for all i.

 > Transition probability means the likelihood of moving from state to another in a stochastic process.
-It is defined as the probability of transitioning from the state Si to Sj in one time step.
+It is defined as the probability of transitioning from the state S<sub>i</sub> to S<sub>j</sub> in one time step.